-The statistic shows the wearable unit shipments worldwide from the first quarter of 2014 to the fourth quarter of 2016, broken down by vendor.
+The statistic shows the wearable unit shipments worldwide from the first quarter of 2014 to the first quarter of 2017, broken down by vendor.
 Fitbit's unit shipments of wearable devices amounted to 3.8 million units in the first quarter of 2015.

 Wearable unit shipments -- additional information

 The wearable industry has been growing at a fast pace in the last few years.
 Over 27 million wearables were shipped worldwide in the fourth quarter of 2015 alone, a significant increase from the previous year, when 12 million units were shipped in the same quarter.
 Around 322 million units – smartwatches, fitness monitors, chest strap, body-worn cameras, Bluetooth headsets and many other devices – are projected to be shipped in 2017 alone.

 Fitbit remains the wearable industry leader in 2015, as the California-based manufacturer focuses on health and fitness devices, one of the largest markets in the wearable industry.
 Despite the pressure from its competitors such as Apple and Xiaomi, Fitbit accounted for about 30 percent of the wearable market share at the end of 2015, and shipped around 21 million units worldwide in 2015.